hazelweakly/hazelweakly.me/src/blog/scaling-mastodon.md

 ---

 This blog post will be kept up to date as I find out more information and publish my findings.
-It's currently organized in no particular order, as a collection of several fragmented thoughts.
+It's currently organised in no particular order, as a collection of several fragmented thoughts.

 ---